 12. Bad Cub Cadet Ignition Switch Prevent Mower from Starting

 You insert the key into your ignition switch and turn it only to find nothing happens.
 Your Cub Cadet mower does not start.
 The ignition switch can be the culprit.
 You can use a multimeter to test the ignition switch

 Fix: Replace the switch if bad

-13. Cub Cadet Ignition Coil is Bad
+13. Bad Cub Cadet Ignition Coil Causes the Mower Not to Start

 The ignition coil provides voltage to the spark plug so it can fire and start the engine.
 The engine will not start if the spark plug isn’t able to fire.